ashtonesawyer/ticket-tycoon/README.md

 using `dx serve --platform <platform>`

 ## Testing
-Basically every function in the code has one or more unit test to make sure it's working as intended.
+Basically every function in the code has one or more unit tests to make sure it's working as intended.
 These can be run with `cargo test`.

 Writing tests for the functions that have to work with random numbers was